STEVE INSKEEP, Host:

 LEVINE: In the four years since he created his avatar, this frail 32-year-old has had an unprecedented life experience.
 Online he is treated as an equal among his peers, not disabled, he says.
 Not in a wheelchair.
 In virtual worlds, he adds, everyone is on common ground.

-Ms. CELIA PEARCE (Director, Emergent Game Group, Georgia Tech University): People do have a transformative experience through playing an avatar character.
+CELIA PEARCE: People do have a transformative experience through playing an avatar character.

 LEVINE: Enter the cyber sociologist.
 I managed to catch game designer Celia Pearce just before she left for an MMO symposium in London.
 In her own MMO research - again, that's massively multi-player online games - this Georgia Tech prof has witnessed avatar after avatar alter its creator.